cakephp/docs/fr/orm/table-objects.rst

   for saving associated entities.
 The former will only create new links between both side of the relation and the latter will do a wipe and replace to create the links between the passed entities when saving.
+- **finder**: The finder method to use when loading associated records.

 Une fois que cette association a été définie, les opérations find sur la table Articles peuvent contenir les enregistrements de Tag si ils existent::

+    // Dans un controller ou dans une méthode table.
     $query = $articles->find('all')->contain(['Tags']);
     foreach ($query as $article) {
         echo $article->tags[0]->text;